Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 *  **DetailedDietCheck.txt**
 This file is only produced if flagdietcheck is set to 1.
 The file produced provides the total biomass consumed of each prey species per age class of each predator species per box and layer.
 *  **YOY.txt**
 This is the biomass in tonnes per spawning event summed over the total model domain.
-In most models for most groups this means that only one value a year is meaningful (for those with multiple spawnings per year you may see different values depending on when the model writes to the YOY.txt file versus the time of the spawning).
-This file used to have a bug (fixed as of Nov/Dec 2015) where it switched from storing biomass for the first value to numbers for subsequent years (yes another Beth wasn't paying attention to diagnostic output moment).
-If you have legacy runs from old model code either ignore the first entry or multiple subsequent entries by (KWRR_sp + KWSR_sp), but DO NOT multiply with the bm->X_CN * mg_2_tonne step to get to tonnes as the old code already does that (like I said, my apologies for not paying attention!)
 #### Catch and fisheries relevant output
 *  **BrokenStick.txt**
 The output file that has been created to debug the broken stick management strategy.